e-n-f/piano-diary/README.md

 ## 2016-07-10

 Why do synth keyboards tend to run from C to C, anyway?
 G to G seems like it would give better coverage of what keyboard music usually needs

+## 2016-10-11

+If there's anything I've learned from YouTube piano videos, it's that no one ever plays the original, published arrangement of anything

 ## 2016-10-18